Cognexus-Labs/FarmX/FarmXGemini_IOT/Readme.md

 ## Contributing

-Maybe after the Solution Challenge - Contributions to the farmX project are welcome!
+Contributions to the farmX project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
 You can also submit pull requests with your proposed changes.

 ## License